HaiwangYu/dedx/README.md

 This command writes individual band CSV/PNG pairs to `bands/`, overlays all species in `dedx_bands_all.png`, and generates per-species efficiency/purity curves in `evaluation/`.
 Add `--skip-evaluation` to omit the final comparison step or `--evaluation-file` to point at a different ROOT file.

 Control how aggressively the models avoid the charge-sign crossover by providing `--momentum-gap MIN MAX` (default `-0.2 0.2`).
+Restrict the signed momentum used for the fits via `--analysis-momentum-range MIN MAX` (default `-0.3 0.3`) and cap the number of selected events with `--max-events N` (default `0`, meaning all events).
+Use `--no-progress` to disable the CLI progress bar.

 Run `dedx-analysis --help` for the full set of arguments.